SL9-1994/term_video_cli/README.md

  Usage: term_video_cli [OPTIONS]

  Options:
-   -u, --url <URL>                       Specify any YouTube URL to download the video -f, --file-path <CONVERT_VIDEO_PATH>  Enter the path of the video you wish to convert.
+   -f, --file-path <CONVERT_VIDEO_PATH>  Enter the path of the video you wish to convert.
 (Supported extensions: mp4, mkv) Note: Since the conversion is based on the terminal size at the time this option is executed, a terminal of a different size will not be drawn correctly
    -p, --play                            Play ascii_video with the converted image already prepared in tmp -h, --help                            Print help